lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `Label` is a fixed value specified in this document.

-### IND-CCA Security of the hybrid scheme {#sec-hybrid-security}
+### IND-CCA2 Security of the hybrid scheme {#sec-hybrid-security}

 Informally, a Composite ML-KEM algorithm is secure if the combiner (SHA3) is secure, and either ML-KEM is secure or the traditional component (RSA-OAEP, ECDH, X25519 or X448) is secure.

-The security of ML-KEM and DH hybrids is covered in [X-Wing] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA and second ciphertext preimage resistant (C2PRI) and that the second traditional component is IND-CCA.
+The security of ML-KEM and DH hybrids is covered in [X-Wing] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA2 and second ciphertext preimage resistant (C2PRI) and that the second traditional component is IND-CCA2.
 This design choice improves performance by not including the large ML-KEM public key and ciphertext, but means that an implementation error in the ML-KEM component that affects the ciphertext check step of the FO transform could result in the overall composite no longer achieving IND-CCA2 security.
-Note that ciphertext collisions exist in the traditional component by the composite design choice to support any underlying encoding of the traditional component, such as compressed vs uncompressed EC points as the DH KEM ciphertext.
-This solution remains IND-CCA due to binding the `tradPK` and `tradCT` in the KEM combiner.
+This solution remains IND-CCA2 due to binding the `tradPK` and `tradCT` in the KEM combiner.

-The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of DH by noting that RSA-OAEP is also IND-CCA secure [RFC8017].
+The QSF framework presented in [X-Wing] is extended to cover RSA-OAEP as the traditional algorithm in place of DH by noting that RSA-OAEP is also IND-CCA2 secure [RFC8017].

 The composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM as well.